 - Increased excitement

 Less serious side effects of this medication may include:

 - Dry mouth

-- Changes in sex drive or ability
+- Noticeable changes in sex drive and/or ability

 - Increase in appetite

 How to Safely Withdraw

 When it is time to reduce your dose of this medication, work with your doctor to facilitate the reduction.
 Never stop taking Lexapro abruptly.
 Slowly reducing this medication in your system may reduce the potential withdrawal symptoms.
 Possible symptoms of withdrawal include: